Insights

 Think of a light bulb.
 To the common eye, the bulb is either lit or it isn’t.
 Only an electrician is well-versed in the score of components functioning behind the bulb to ensure its brightness.
 EV charging and OCPP function in a similar capacity.
 Charging infrastructure is great when it’s functioning correctly.
 However, when the charger malfunctions, there are a variety of diagnostic settings and operational data for technicians to review to identify the root cause.
 Similar to how electricians reference the National Electric Code, fleet operators will need to closely monitor new iterations of OCPP to ensure they’re optimizing their vehicles to fit the latest standard.
 This can be a major barrier to entry for fleet electrification as most companies lack the dedicated resources to track OCPP and ensure their fleet’s compliance.

 Standardization is still in progress but thankfully, there’s a clear solution in the meantime.
-Similar to how we trust electricians to ensure electrical compliance, fleet operators should trust full-service solutions providers, like Revolv, to track OCPP and manage their fleet’s charging compliance.
+Similar to how we trust electricians to ensure electrical compliance, fleet operators should trust full-service electric fleet solutions providers like Revolv, to track OCPP and manage their fleet’s charging compliance.
 As new iterations of OCPP continue to come online, fleets that work with a full-service fleet electrification provider can remain focused on their key business without worrying about the ever-changing charging infrastructure landscape.